Dame Sarr

 Elhadji Dame Sarr (dɑːmeɪ sɑːr / dah-m-ay s-ar, born 4 June 2006) is an Italian college basketball player for the Duke Blue Devils of the Atlantic Coast Conference (ACC).
 Sarr formerly played for FC Barcelona of the Spanish Liga ACB and the EuroLeague, and has also represented the Italian national team.
-Standing at 6 ft 6 in (1.98 m), Sarr plays in the shooting guard position.
+Standing at 6 ft 8 in (2.03 m), Sarr plays in the shooting guard position.

 Early life and youth career

-Dame Sarr started playing basketball in the youth ranks of his local team Basket Oderzo, which he joined in 2012 at only 6 years old.
+Dame Sarr was born in Oderzo, Italy, to parents from Senegal.
+He started playing basketball in the youth ranks of his local team Basket Oderzo, which he joined in 2012 at only 6 years old.
 He would join Orange1 Basket Bassano in 2019.
 FC Barcelona noticed him while playing for the local team at a tournament held in Bassano del Grappa in 2022.
 Sarr would sign for the Catalans in the summer of 2022.
 During the 2022–23 season, Sarr would play both for the FC Barcelona Junior team and the FC Barcelona B team in the Liga EBA.